 - About Us

-When you sign up for a net2phone SIP trunking solution, you can be confident you are working with a SIP Provider which will help your business grow.
-As a leading SIP Trunking provider, we will be by your side through set up, implementation, and beyond.
+When you sign up for a net2phone SIP trunking solution, you can be confident you are working with a SIP provider that will help your business grow.
+As a leading SIP Trunking provider, we will be by your side through setup, implementation, and beyond.

 As an industry leading SIP trunk provider, with an outstanding record in VoIP solutions, net2phone is perfectly positioned to drive your business success through smarter conversations.
 Extensive industry testing with top providers in the IP-PBX industry, such as 3CX, Sangoma Asterisk (formerly from Digium), Cisco, FreePBX, Grandstream, NEC, and Panasonic, ensures our SIP trunking solution is top of the class.

 Gain all the benefits of a cloud PBX solution, without replacing your existing system with SIP Trunk solution from net2phone.

 It is easy to calculate how many SIP trunks do I need.
 Each trunk has capacity for approximately 20 channels.
 Therefore, if, for example, your contact center needs to be making up to 100 calls simultaneously, you will need five trunks in total.

 A SIP trunk provider is a communications service provider such as net2phone which uses the protocol to provision VoIP connectivity between an on-premises phone system and the public switched telephone network.

 If you are thinking of moving to the cloud to enjoy all of the benefits of a hosted solution, but already possess an on premises PBX system, then a move to SIP trunking should be an easy transition for you.